This post is also available in: Español (Spanish)

 Bipolar Disorder Treatment

-According to researchers at the National Institute of Mental Health (NIMH), the exact cause of bipolar disorder is not yet known — but it can still be effectively treated.
-Research is ongoing about finding the most effective treatments.
+According to researchers at the National Institute of Mental Health (NIMH), the exact cause of bipolar disorder is not yet known.
+Despite this limitation, the disorder can still be effectively treated.
+Research into the most effective treatments is ongoing.

 Like most mental disorders, today this condition is treated with psychotherapy combined with psychiatric medications (most people benefit more quickly from combined treatment of the two).
 Treatment for this disorder is generally effective and helps most people keep a balanced mood throughout their day, most days of the month.
 It may take anywhere from one to two months before a person starts feeling the full, beneficial impact of their treatment.